Beorhtmund/national-lottery-number-generator/readme.md

 # National Lottery UK Random Number Generator
 This program is designed for players that can't come up with numbers for the National Lottery in the UK.
-Players need to pick the game and random numbers will be displayed.
+Players need to pick the game they want to play and random numbers will be displayed.
+In order to get the prizes listed below, all numbers will need to match the winning numbers.

 https://www.national-lottery.co.uk

 ## EUROMILLIONS (5 Main + 2 Lucky Stars)

 ```
-Prize: jackpot
+Prize: Jackpot
 Entry: £2.50
 Days: Tue, Fri
 Numbers: 1 - 50